Julia-Wagner/PyChef/README.md

 Users have to create an account in order to be able to store and view their personal recipes.
 A username and password have to be entered.
 After validation, they are stored in a *Google Sheets* worksheet and the user is redirected to the Login.

-The username is validated to have at least 4 characters.
+The username is validated to have at least 4 characters and is stored as all lowercase.
 Furthermore, the method ensures that the username is not taken.
 The password has to be at least 6 characters long.
 The user can enter **exit** instead of the username or password to get back to the welcome screen instead of creating an account.

 ![Create Account](docs/screenshots/create_account.gif)